briggsb9/cloud-ops-scripts/README.md

 # cloud-ops-scripts
-A collection of scripts for cloud operations
+A collection of scripts for cloud operations.